Naguib Mahfouz: Writing style and themes

 Most of Mahfouz's early works were set in Cairo.
 Abath Al-Aqdar (Mockery of the Fates) (1939), Rhadopis (1943), and Kifah Tibah (The Struggle of Thebes) (1944) were historical novels written as part of a larger unfulfilled 30-novel project.
 Inspired by Sir Walter Scott (1771–1832), Mahfouz planned to cover the entire history of Egypt in a series of books.
 However, following the third volume, his interest shifted to current settings and issues, as well as the psychological impact of social change on ordinary people.

 Mahfouz's prose is characterised by the blunt expression of his ideas.
 His written works cover a broad range of topics, including the controversial and taboo such as socialism, homosexuality, and God.
 Writing about some of these subjects was prohibited in Egypt.

 Mahfouz's works often deal with Egypt's development during the 20th century, and combined intellectual and cultural influences from both East and West.
 His own exposure to foreign literature began in his youth with the enthusiastic consumption of Western detective stories, Russian classics, and modernist writers as Marcel Proust, Franz Kafka and James Joyce.
 Mahfouz's stories are almost always set in the heavily populated urban quarters of Cairo, where his characters, usually ordinary people, try to cope with the modernization of society and the temptations of Western values.

 Mahfouz's central work in the 1950s was the Cairo Trilogy, which he completed before the July Revolution.
 The novels were titled with the street names Palace Walk, Palace of Desire, and Sugar Street.
 Mahfouz set the story in the parts of Cairo where he grew up.
-The novels depict the life of the patriarch el-Sayyed Ahmed Abdel Gawad and his family over three generations, from World War I to the 1950s, when King Farouk I was overthrown.
+The novels depict the life of the patriarch el-Sayyed Ahmed Abdel Gawad and his family over three generations, from World War I until 1944.
 Mahfouz stopped writing for some years after finishing the trilogy.